ThatSirWaffles/woffl/contact.md

 # Contact
-If you'd like to talk personally, I'm available on Discord via `@sirwaffles`, or via email on [thatsirwaffles@gmail.com](mailto:thatsirwaffles@gmail.com).
+If you'd like to talk personally, I'm available on Discord via `@sirwaffles`, or via email at [sirwaffles@woffl.net](mailto:sirwaffles@woffl.net).
 I'll respond fastest on Discord.

 ### Socials